-Title HERO Together: A post-Emergency Use Authorization observational cohort study to evaluate the safety of the Pfizer-BioNTech COVID-19 vaccine in US healthcare workers
+Title HERO-Together: A post-Emergency Use

+Authorization observational cohort study to

+evaluate the safety of the Pfizer-BioNTech

+COVID-19 vaccine in US healthcare

+workers, their families, and their communities

+Communities

 Protocol number C4591008

-Protocol version identifier Version 2.0
+Protocol version identifier Version 3.0

-Date 27 January 2021
+Date April 20, 2021

 EU Post Authorization Study (PAS) register number EUPAS38671

 Active substance N/A

 Medicinal product COVID-19 Vaccine

 BNT162b2

-Research question and objectives The research questions addressed by this study are a) what are the incidence rates of safety events of interest and other clinically significant events among persons vaccinated with the Pfizer-BioNTech COVID-19 vaccine in a cohort of US healthcare workers and b) How do those rates compare to expected rates of those events?
+Research question and objectives The research questions addressed by this study are a) what are the incidence rates of safety events of interest and other clinically significant events among persons vaccinated with the Pfizer-BioNTech COVID-19 vaccine in a cohort of US healthcare workers, their families, and their communities b) How do those rates compare to expected rates of those events?
+Primary study objectives:

-Primary study objectives: Estimate the real-world incidence of safety events of interest and other clinically significant events among US healthcare workers vaccinated with the Pfizer-BioNTech COVID-19 vaccine following Emergency Use Authorization.
+Estimate the real-world incidence of safety events of interest and other clinically significant events among US healthcare workers, their families, and their communities who are vaccinated with the Pfizer-

-Secondary objectives Evaluate whether the vaccine recipients experience increased risk of safety events of interest and other clinically significant events post-vaccination.
-Estimate the incidence rates of safety events of interest and other clinically significant events among subcohorts of interest such as individuals who are pregnant, individuals who are immunocompromised, and stratified by age.
-Author Emily O'Brien, PhD Duke Clinical Research Institute 200 Morris Street Durham, NC 27701
+BioNTech COVID-19 vaccine following Emergency Use Authorization.
+Secondary objectives Evaluate whether the vaccine recipients experience increased risk of safety events of interest and othe clinically significant events post-vaccination.
+Estimate the incidence rates of safe events of interest and other clinical significant events among subcohor of interest such as individuals who are pregnant, individuals who are immunocompromised, and stratified by age.
+Emily O'Brien, PhD Author Emily O'Brien, PhD Duke Clinical Research Institute 200 Morris Street Durham, NC 27701